sequana/sequana/README.rst

 ========= ==========================================================================
 Version   Description
 ========= ==========================================================================
+0.19.6    * NEW add gff command
+          * rename and improve the add_CDS function in GFF class
+          * BUG fix typo in the is_telomeric function
-0.19.5    * add embl2fasta, fix CDS parents in GFF file 0.19.4    * improved TRF module.
+          * BUG Fix regression in kraken analysis 0.19.5    * add embl2fasta, fix CDS parents in GFF file 0.19.4    * improved TRF module.
           * NEW: added fastq_split and html_report commands.
 The latter should be